 - Gold Knife

-Added for the PC and Mac versions on January 23, 2013, Deathmatch is a standard team deathmatch mode where individual players compete to win the match by having the highest score (by killing players and gaining bonus points) after ten minutes.
+Added for the Steam version on January 23, 2013, Deathmatch is a standard team deathmatch mode where individual players compete to win the match by having the highest score (by killing players and gaining bonus points) after ten minutes.
 Both team collision and friendly fire are disabled.
 Players have infinite ammo and instantly respawn (in a random location) after their killcam, in which they are invulnerable for six seconds (or until they fire their weapon) and have a limited buy period (in which they can purchase any of their team's weapons for free).
 Players can choose whether they respawn with a random weapon or respawn with their previously-used weapon.
 Each match has only one round.

 Players gain 2 points per kill, adjusted with 10-20 bonus points for a kill with a specific weapon: